cfchou/hakyll_site/posts/2013-08-18-continuation-monad.md

 The following pseudo is somewhat sloppy, but I hope the idea is correct.
-As we only care about how computations interact with continuations, not the computation itself, we wrap a computations as a `Cont`.
+As we only care about how computations interact with continuations, not the computations themselves, we wrap a computation as a `Cont`.

     m = Cont (run func1 n)           -- m :: Cont r a